finnurtorfa/weather_station/README.md

 The MCP73831 single cell LiIon/LiPo battery charge management controller was chosen for the task of charging the battery from USB(5V) power source.

+## Temperature Sensor

+The TMP112 digital temperature sensor has a temperature operating range from -40°C - +125°C. It has an accuracy of 0.5% or 1% depending on the operating range and a resolutionof 12 bits.
+It communicates with the host MCU via I2C.

+## Humidity Sensor

+The Si7013 is a humidity and temperature sensor with an operating range from 0-100% in relative humidity and -40°C - +125°C. It has an accuracy of +-3% relative humidity and +-0.4°C for temperature and communicates with a host MCU through I2C.

+## Barometer sensor

+The BMP280 is a barometer that has a pressure range from ~300-1100hPa with typical accuracy of +-1 hPa.
+It communicates with a host MCU through either I2C or SPI.